Master of Business Administration (MBA)

 Lab/Studio Hours: 0

-MBA 747 Financial Statement Analysis (2 crs)
+MBA 747 Financial Analysis for Strategic Decision Making (2 crs)

 Prerequisite: Limited to MBA students.